Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 • Hold the mat in your hand, near the skin, to prevent tugging or pulling and ensure any accidental contact with the brush or comb will hit your hand – not your dog’s skin.

-Ask your pet wellness professional or veterinarian if you’re not sure which tools to use.
+Ask your pet's wellness professional or veterinarian if you’re not sure which tools to use.
 Work in very small sections at a time.
-Start at the end of the fur and moving your way closer to the skin.
+Start at the end of the fur and moving your way closer to the dead skin itself.
 Never yank or pull on the fur.

 When it’s time to shave your dog

-Remember that mats start at the base of the fur, not the surface.
+Remember that mats tend to start at the base of the fur, not the surface.
 The worse the matting gets, the closer it gets to the skin.
-Cutting mats out is risky because of how close to the skin sharp scissors need to be.
-Severe matting will require a trip to a dog care professional.
+Cutting mats out is risky because of how close to the dog’s skin sharp scissors need to be.
+Severe matting can cause discomfort, pain, and skin irritation, and will require a trip to a dog care professional.
 If this happens, take comfort in knowing your dog’s fur will grow back.
 And they’ll no longer be in pain from the pulling of their skin!

 Count on professional dog care experts

 Give your pup regular brushings based on his breed and needs.
-Even the most diligent pet parent can miss mats, though, so consider setting your dog up with a routine wellness care membership.
-Scenthound’s team of experts will inspect their entire coat and pay special attention to problem areas, keeping your pup happy and healthy for years to come.
+Even professional groomer and the most diligent pet parent can miss mats, though, so consider setting your dog up with a routine wellness care membership.
+Scenthound’s team of experts, including professional groomers, will inspect their entire coat and pay special attention to problem areas, keeping your pup happy and healthy for years to come.

 Find your Scenthound location and learn more about how we can help.